Ryanjjohnston11/quant-projects/dna-classifier/README.md

 ## Approach

 - **Data:** A labeled dataset of DNA sequences, half containing an embedded promoter motif (the Pribnow box, `TATAAT`) and half random.
 Building the data with a known signal makes it possible to verify whether the model genuinely learns it.
-- **Features:** Raw sequences are converted into numeric vectors using **k-mer frequency counts** (counts of every length-3 subsequence) — a standard technique for feeding sequence data to a model.
+- **Features:** Raw sequences are converted into numeric vectors using **k-mer frequency counts** (counts of every length-3 subsequence), a standard technique for feeding sequence data to a model.
 - **Model:** A logistic-regression classifier trained with a proper train/test split so performance is measured only on held-out data.
 - **Evaluation:** Accuracy is reported against a majority-class baseline, with a confusion matrix for error analysis.